michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0047.md

 ### Definition
 - n: the feeling you have when you are satisfied with yourself
 ### Family
+- complacency: complacencies+
-complacency: complacencies+;complacent: complacence, complacency, complacently, self-complacent;self-complacent: self-complacency
+- complacent: complacence, complacency, complacently, self-complacent
+- self-complacent: self-complacency
 ### Examples
 - Artists like Perry, Falaschetti and Onuoha are trying to awaken us from our complacency, pushing us to look beyond the blinding dazzle of our devices.
 - Complacency increases the odds that, some day, they will.